 Many of us have a dream to build our own house.
 But, building a dream house is not an easy task.
 One has to keep many things in our mind and be prepared to face many challenges.

-An Architect is a right person who not only can design your house but also guide you in the right way during the entire process of building a home.
+An Architect is a right person who can design your house and guide you in the right way during the entire process of building a home.

 Many questions arise at this time before building a House: